 Altria and BevCo have each exercised their right under their respective agreements to nominate one director for appointment to the nomination committee, being Mr Bible and Mr Santo Domingo respectively.
 Both Altria and BevCo have the right to nominate directors for appointment to the corporate accountability and risk assurance committee (CARAC), which Altria has exercised (nominating Mr Bible) but BevCo has not, and Altria has exercised its right to nominate one director (Mr Devitre) for appointment to the audit committee.

 The board considers eight directors – Mr Armour, Mr Elliott, Ms Knox, Mr Manser, Mr Manzoni, Mr Morland, Dr Moyo and Ms Weir – to be independent for the purposes of the Code.
 The board considers five non-executive directors not to be independent for the purposes of the Code: Mr Bible, Mr Devitre and Mr Willard, as they are nominees of Altria, the company's largest shareholder; and Mr Santo Domingo and Mr Pérez, as they are nominees of the Santo Domingo Group, the company’s second largest shareholder.
-Mr Mackay was not considered independent on his appointment as Chairman.
+Mr Manser was considered independent on his appointment as Chairman.